-The first models that tried to construct ALife were probably Von Neumann’s self-reproducing CA and Langton’s loop.
+The first models that tried to construct ALife were probably cellular automata: Von Neumann’s self-reproducing CA and Langton’s loop.
 However, their main limitation was they were extremely brittle, which is why evolution did not really work in them.

 Zaman’s definition of evolution is